billqian06/billqian06.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-Hi, I am a student at Rice University, majoring in computer science.
+Hi, I am a student at <a href='https://www.rice.edu/'>Rice University</a>, majoring in computer science.
 I am excited about enhancing the interaction between human and artificial intelligence agents.
 I am currently developing a predictive model of human behavior in the context of human-robot collaboration with [Liubove Orlov Savko](https://www.linkedin.com/in/lorlov/) under Dr. [Vaibhav Unhelkar](https://unhelkar.github.io/)'s supervision.

 Previously, I worked on characterizing the pathogenicity of short nucleotide sequences with machine learning at [Treangen Lab](https://www.treangenlab.com/).

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.